 The next step is to learn about different virtual receptionist services.
 You have a lot of options on the market, but make sure you are choosing the right kind of service for you and your business.

 You also need to decide what kind of service you’re looking for.
-Many virtual reception services don’t have a live voice available for after hours, which is confusing since virtual receptionists are supposed to be about supporting your business, 24/7/365.
+Many virtual reception services don’t have live voice call answering available for after hours, which is confusing since virtual receptionists are supposed to be about supporting your business, 24/7/365.

 Check out virtual receptionists on Consumer Affairs and find the right fit for you.
 If your small business is growing, getting distracted, or missing calls, it’s time to find a virtual receptionist to elevate your customer experience.